urahiroshi/e2e-server/README.md

 Trial stores informations and progress of each job executing usecase actions.
 This object inherit job object on [bull](https://github.com/OptimalBits/bull).

+- usecaseId (number, required): id of usecase to use trial
 - id (number, readonly): identify number.
     This is generated when usecase is created.
 - createdAt (string, readonly): created date time.
     This is generated when usecase is created.
+- timestamp: (number, readonly): updated date time.
+    This value is copy of job object.
-- data (object, readonly): copy of usecase when trial created
+- usecase (object, readonly): copy of usecase when trial created
 - state (string): state of trial job
 - job (object): job object